COSD-PANDA/datasd_council_report_2017/main/next_steps.md

 <div class="break"></div>

 #### Identify high-value datasets and prioritize data for release
 After the inventory data are cleaned and analyzed, we will prioritize data based on the plan outlined in the technical guidelines for release.
-While it may be subject to revision, it is included in this report in the [next section](./prioritization.md) section.
+While it may be subject to revision, it is included in this report in the [next section](./prioritization.md).
 Furthermore, as we leverage Open Data for creation and future upgrading of the citywide performance dashboard, datasets supporting those indicators will be prioritized higher for release.

 #### Review and potentially update Open Data Policy
 Since the Policy calls for a yearly review of itself, we will be reviewing the Open Data Policy before the end of the calendar year.